FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 Question by dcpddc478

 7. See that man over there?
 The one hanging around the snacks?
 That's the guy who taught Alexander the Great.
 He is one of the most important philosophers in history.
 How about you come and meet him?
-He won't bite; he'll probably interest you with his writings, which covered a huge amount of subjects.
+He won't bite; he'll probably interest you with his writings, which covered a huge number of subjects.
 You do know his name, right?

 Answer: Aristotle

 He is Aristotle, born in 384 BCE.
 He was taught by Plato and taught Alexander the Great.
-He studied a huge amount of things, including physics, poetry, theatre, music, politics, biology and zoology.
+He studied a huge number of things, including physics, poetry, theatre, music, politics, biology and zoology.
 He also greatly influenced religion, in particular Jewish and Islamic teachings, and his work still influences the Catholic Church.
 Plato, Socrates and Aristotle are considered three of the most important Western philosophy figures.
 He passed away in 322 BCE.

 Question by Daaanieeel